DHTMLX/docs-spreadsheet/docs/work_with_rows_cols.md

 ---
 sidebar_label: Work with rows and columns
-title: JavaScript Spreadsheet - Work with Rows and Columns
+title: Work with Rows and Columns | DHTMLX JavaScript Spreadsheet Docs
-description: changetext
+description: You can learn about the work with rows and columns in the documentation of the DHTMLX JavaScript Spreadsheet library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # Work with rows and columns